 A note about bathroom breaks: Urination during the day, while not near a port-a-john, must take place in the river or in the wet sand next to the river as ordered by the National Park Service.
 A composting, private toilet will be available at your campsite.

 We recommend staying at the Hualapai Lodge the night before and/or the night after your expedition as it is an early start with a full day of activity.
 This is the only lodging option in Peach Springs.
 There are train tracks that run near the hotel, so if you are a light sleeper we recommend bringing ear plugs.

-Your lodging reservation can be cancelled up to 72 hours (3 days) before your check-in date in order to receive a refund.
-Cancellations after 72 hours of your check-in date cannot be refunded.
+Your lodging reservation can be cancelled up to 3 business days before your check-in date in order to receive a refund.
+Cancellations within 3 business days of your check-in date cannot be refunded.

 Please know that space in the Hualapai Lodge is limited.
 If we cannot secure a room, there are other lodging options nearby.

 Historically speaking, weather patterns in Grand Canyon are as follows:

 - March, April and May have cooler temperatures and can bring strong winds.

 - June through August are the hottest months with temperatures between 95°F – 115°F.